Use Aurora HDR for free for 14 days.

 When you shoot directly into a light source, your camera will have a tough time focusing and will blur background.
 To prevent this:

 Professional post-processing isn’t rocket science anymore.
-With Luminar 3, a robust and powerful photo enhancer and editor, any photographer with any skill level can make amazing images.
-In the photo below, you can see how to boost the lens flare effect using just the Sun Rays filter and a signature preset by Evgeny Tchebotarev called Nomad L 1 Hint of Pink.
-The result is awesome and takes only a few minutes to achieve.
+With Luminar Neo, a robust and powerful photo enhancer and editor, any photographer with any skill level can make amazing images.
+The result is awesome and takes only a few minutes to achieve gorgeous sun flare in photos.

 Before - Photo by Sabina Iljasova